 Of droughts and flooding rains

-Mackellar was born in 1885 and travelled widely throughout her life.
+Mackellar was born in 1885.
+She travelled widely throughout her life.
 However, her work showed she was particularly adept at evoking the Australian landscape, and with it embodying the emotional connection Australians have to the land – even though that land can sometimes be a hard place.

 Lionel Fogarty was born in 1958 at Barambah, now known as Cherbourg, in Southern Queensland.
-He has been intimately involved in the political struggles of the Aboriginal people, including the land rights movement, establishing Aboriginal health and legal services, and the issue of black deaths in police custody.
+He has been intimately involved in the political struggles of the Aboriginal people.
+This includes the land rights movement, establishing Aboriginal health and legal services, and the issue of black deaths in police custody.

 This political engagement has informed much of his writing and is combined with the innovative use of Aboriginal English language to usurp traditional cultural assumptions.
 His engagement is evident throughout the nine collections of verse he has published, and was fully formed even in his first book, Kargun, published in 1980, which announced a voice that was truly unique.